 Creating the Candidate Matrices

-As a rule of thumb, those uncertainties that end up clustered end up higher on the matrix axis candidate even if none of the individual items were ranked highest.
+As a rule of thumb, the clustered uncertainties end up higher on the matrix axis candidate even if none of the individual items were ranked highest.

 The first matrix is usually derived from the largest cluster, and from that cluster, the biggest umbrella idea, the one that appears most able to encompass the other ideas.

-In the case of the University System of Georgia work, that involved a five-uncertainty cluster, with “Sources of Learning” acting as the largest concept among the cluster.
-The next cluster with good story telling potential was then selected.
-From this cluster, “pace of change,” was used as it offers a somewhat broader than that of “innovation” because it isn’t just about new, but about change and it includes a sense of time.
+In the case of the University System of Georgia work, that involved a five-uncertainty cluster, with “Sources of Learning” acted as the largest concept among the cluster.
+The next cluster with good storytelling potential was then selected.
+From this cluster “pace of change” was adopted as it offers a somewhat broader scope than “innovation” because it isn’t just about new, but about change and it includes a sense of time.